 A donor's need for anonymity may extend beyond the fear of intimidation or retaliation.
 For many donors, their desire to remain anonymous stems from a religious conviction that charitable giving should be done in secret.
-This desire can exist independently of whether the recipient of the charitable act is itself religious.
+This desire can exist independently of whether the recipient of the charitable act is itself a religious entity.

-Christians quote Jesus as saying "when you give to the needy, do not announce it with trumpets" and "when you give to the needy, do not let your left hand know what your right hand is doing."10 Maimonides set forth eight levels of charity or "tzedakah," with two of the highest levels requiring anonymity.11
+Christians quote Jesus as saying "when you give to the needy, do not announce it with trumpets" and "when you give to the needy, do not let your left hand know what your right hand is doing."11 Jewish scholar Maimonides set forth eight levels of charity or "tzedakah," with two of the highest levels requiring anonymity.12